yasmine-ben-ahmed/FFP/README.md

 username: yasmino
 password: 12345yasmine?

-!! by opening the admin page you can enjoy the created projects in the application from supervisors interfaces and client interfaces !
+!! by opening the admin page you can enjoy creating projects in the application from supervisors interfaces and client interfaces !